 Small Groups module

-Then, when entering each week's attendance data, you will specify the date and site of the data, adding a separate set of data for each site and for the categories of that site.
+When entering each week's attendance data, you will select the Site and specify the Date for the data being added, adding a separate set of data for each site per date and for just the categories of that site.

 Importing data into a multi-site account